darktohka/zebrafish/README.md

 ### Security First

 - **Immutable:** The core operating system is immutable, meaning that it cannot be modified at runtime.
 This ensures that the system is always in a known good state.
+- **Encrypted Root File System:** The root file system is always encrypted using ZFS, providing an additional layer of security for your data.
+- **Public Key Authentication:** Zebrafish uses public key authentication for SSH access.
 - **Port Knocking:** Zebrafish supports port knocking, a technique used to hide network ports from unauthorized users.
 This adds an extra layer of security to your applications.
 - **DNS over HTTPS (DoH):** All DNS queries are encrypted and sent over HTTPS, preventing eavesdropping and man-in-the-middle attacks.
 - **HTTP/3:** Zebrafish uses HTTP/3 by default, providing a faster and more secure web experience.